webcomponents/polyfills/packages/tests/README.md

     there was intent to migrate this repo's tests to WTR, so it still contains its own tests.
 These should eventually be moved here too.

-## Why are two imports required to set up the test environment in WTR tests?

-The test environment is _intentionally_ imported into the test pages through two separate entrypoints: one for polyfills that the test runner depends on and another for the test runner itself.

-`@web/test-runner-mocha` depends on a module that is _dynamically-generated_ by the test server, so this compilation step must occur as server middleware.
-Particularly, this compilation step can't happen partially at build time because all modules in the same dependency graph need to be visible to the same compilation tool to be linked correctly but the dynamically-generated module does not exist on disk.

-This dynamic module requires support for `fetch` as well as `URL` with both a user-callable constructor and a `searchParams` property (implying `URLSearchParams` support).
-Some of the browsers these packages are tested in do not natively support these features so polyfills are required: `whatwg-fetch` for `fetch` and `core-js` for `URL` (`core-js` was the only suitable candidate found at the time for `URL`).

-The required `core-js` polyfills are only available in Common JS format.
-However, the server middleware used for module compilation does not support Common JS, so `core-js` must be bundled in an earlier step by a tool that _is_ capable of compiling Common JS.

-If `@web/test-runner-mocha` were included in the same bundle as `core-js` and the bundler were instructed to output a single standard module that still contains the import statement pointing to the dynamically-generated module (because that module does not exist as a file on disk that the bundler could read to include in the bundle), then the bundler would be forced to emit a module that implicitly describes the entirety of that bundle executing only _after_ the imported module. **This would cause the dynamically-generated module that depends on the `core-js` polyfills to run before those polyfills are installed, making this an unviable option.**

-So, to work around this ordering problem and guarantee that the `core-js` polyfills are (a) able to be bundled, (b) run before the dynamically-generated module dependency of `@web/test-runner-mocha`, and (c) linked properly with other modules in the dependency graph by use of a single compilation tool, the test environment is split into two separately bundled standard modules.

-The first module bundle contains polyfills required by `@web/test-runner-mocha` and the second contains the modules that depend on those polyfills.
-These polyfills are then included as separate import statements in each test file, which guarantees that the server middleware is the one step where all modules are compiled out.
-This gives that middleware full control of the loading order of all modules, allowing it to properly delay the dynamically-generated module from running until the polyfills it requires have loaded.

 ## Why does the `webcomponentsjs_` directory name end with a `_`?

 `polyserve`, the server used internally by `web-component-tester` (WCT), will